retrixe/ecthelion/README.md

 Ecthelion comes built into Octyne as a web interface, so you can use it without any additional setup.
 To access Ecthelion, simply navigate to the Octyne web interface in your browser.
 This requires Octyne 1.4+ and the `webui` feature enabled in the Octyne configuration.

-You may need Ecthelion standalone if you have a multi-node Octyne setup, or if you want to host Ecthelion separately from Octyne.
+You only need Ecthelion standalone if you have a multi-node Octyne setup, or if you want to host Ecthelion separately from Octyne and customise its settings.
 In this case, follow the steps below.

 ## Quick Start (Standalone)